davbom97/davbom97.github.io/_pages/about.md

+---
+layout: page
+title:  "About me"
+---
-# Curiosity as a driver
+## Curiosity as a driver
 Since i started my engineering university i developed a sense of curiosity for the unknown, finding the solution to a problem has always intrigued me and pushed me to research and improve methods and knowledge.